Amulek1416/serial_handler/README.md

 # serial_handler

 Library that simplifies serial communication in Python while developing simple applications.
-This is done by creating a new thread that handles the serial communication.
+This is done by creating a thread that handles the serial communication.
 Buffers are filled when data is ready to be sent or recieved.

 ## Supported OSs